homearanya/active-escapes/src/pages/tours/black-oyster-hiking-trail.md

       - Quality guesthouses or characteristic cottages on all nights (4-Star).
 Meals are prepared by local cooks in the traditional Cape style.
   - heading: Logistic Support
     description:
-      - 'This is a fully catered, guided and luggage supported trail, with overnights in 4-star quality establishments, and top-notch meals.'
+      - 'Fully catered, guided and luggage supported trail, with overnights in 4-star quality establishments, and top-notch meals.'
       - 'All rooms are private and ensuite, with bedding and towels provided.'
-      - 'Catering on Day 1 is at an esteemed restaurant, whilst on days 2 - 4, groups can enjoy traditional Cape home cooking.'
       - 'Transfers can also be arranged to/from George & Mossel Bay airports (extra fee).'
   - heading: Group Size
     description: